HydroModPy/HydroModPy/docs/source/user_guide/workflows/testbed.rst

 This keeps the testbed detached from simulation internals.
 A mesh testbed can evaluate discretization choices without running a flow solver.
-A flow testbed delegates to ordinary generated ``[workflow].mode = "simulation"`` children, but the testbed itself only expands variants and gathers evidence.
+A flow testbed delegates to ordinary generated ``[workflow].mode = "simulation"`` children, but the testbed itself only expands cases and gathers evidence.
 A flow testbed can also delegate to ordinary generated ``[workflow].mode = "comparison"`` children when a regional or method campaign contains several pairwise comparison configs.